ROCm/AMD_Hackathon/QuickStart_Edge.md

+# QuickStart

-# QuickStart to set up the development environment at Edge
+To set up the lerobot development environment for both edge and cloud with AMD ROCm Platform.

+## Setup the Edge Development

+The edge platform is based on AMD Ryzen AI PC for driving the SO101-ARM for create dataset and inference.
+The iGPU of the Ryzen AI Processor do accerate the model inference base on ROCm.

-## Target Enviroment
+### Target Enviroment

-AMD Ryzen AI 9 HX370 MiniPC
+AMD Ryzen AI 9 HX370 PC
 OS: ubuntu 24.04
 ROCm v6.3+
 PyTorch v2.7.x
-LeRobot: v0.3.3
+LeRobot: v0.4.0

-## Pre-requisites
+### Pre-requisites

-### Set the VRAM size to 16GB+ in BIOS
+#### Set the VRAM size to 16GB+ in BIOS

 The BIOS UI may be different from vendors.
-You should refer to the User Guide about the BIOS setting of which MiniPC you use.
+You should refer to the User Guide about the BIOS setting of which PC you use.

 Here are two examples for reference,